-A Severe Thunderstorm Warning will be issued by the National Weather Service when a thunderstorm detected by radar is producing or capable of producing straight-line winds in excess of 58 mph (enough to down trees or large limbs, move unsecured outdoor objects, rip screens) and/or hail larger than 1" in diameter (size of a U.S. Quarter).
+of 58 mph (enough to down trees or large limbs, move unsecured outdoor objects, rip screens) and/or hail larger than 1" in diameter (size of a U.S. Quarter).
 Severe thunderstorms can also produce tornadoes with little or no advance warning.
-Lightning frequency is not a criteria for issuing a severe thunderstorm warning.
-They are usually issued for a duration of one hour and can be issued without a Severe Thunderstorm Watch being already in effect.
+Lightning frequency is not a criterion for issuing a severe thunderstorm warning.
+Warnings are usually issued for a duration of thirty minutes to one hour and can be issued without a Severe Thunderstorm Watch being already in effect.